derekmerck/diana2/apps/siren/README.md

                    -I splunk:
 ```

-This can also be passed directly to the DIANA service container as the command (call `apps/siren/siren.py`, or set the working directory with the additional argument `-w /opt/diana/apps/siren`).
+This can also be passed directly to an (up-to-date) DIANA service container as the command (call `apps/siren/siren.py`, or set the working directory with the additional argument `-w /opt/diana/apps/siren`).

 [SIREN]: https://siren.network
 [Traefik]: https://traefik.io